For most of my life, I hated my body.

-It’s true.
 Looks matter.
-But not as much as you think you do.
+But not as much as you think they do.
 Your man won’t dump you because you put on a few kilos.
 And your boss couldn’t care less if you have cellulite.
 Your friends will still be there for you even if acne has scarred your face pretty badly.

 What’ll make them all disappear, and complain about you, is not your looks.
 It’s the negative way you feel about your looks.
 Your insecurities and your shame.
 They poison your every interaction with your loved ones and compromise the quality of your work.

-In a world where we’re constantly bombarded with photoshopped images of models and celebrities, it’s easy to feel like an alien for having cellulite, or even just pores.
+In a world where we’re constantly bombarded with photoshopped images of models and celebrities, it’s easy to feel like an alien for having cellulite and pores.